Far-flung job offers pose tough choices for GM Ohio workers

 With 25 years at GM, he also has five years to go before he can retire.
 He rents an apartment with Mays just outside Toledo to cut costs.
 He moved from Pittsburgh to Lordstown in 2006 when his GM plant there closed.
 He owns two homes, one near Lordstown and one in Pennsylvania.

-Stanton misses his adult son in Pittsburgh and girlfriend near Lordstown, but said he is lucky not to have small children or sick parents to care for so he could move to Toledo.
+Stanton misses his adult son in Pittsburgh and girlfriend near Lordstown but said he is lucky not to have small children or sick parents to care for so he could move to Toledo.

 If the UAW renegotiates a new product for Lordstown, retooling the plant would take years, Stanton said.